 Once you've created a new website on SpringBuilder, the system will automatically generate a free subdomain like mysite.springbuilder.site that will be available to public right away.

-To access your website's edit mode and start making changes, you simply need to add a /edit at the end of your site's URL: mysite.springbuilder.site/design.
+To access your website's design mode and start making changes, you simply need to add a /design at the end of your site's URL: mysite.springbuilder.site/design.

 How to migrate to Version 2.0 of SpringBuilder?